Final report for FW20-371

 We will utilize multivariate approaches such as analysis of covariance and principle components analysis to aggregate soil health variables into single predictors to explain variance in treatments.
 Nonmetric multidimensional scaling approaches will be used to evaluate soil microbial community and vegetation data differences by treatment.
 Analyses will be conducted using PC ord and Excel.

-While some of our proposed in-person education activities were postponed due to COVID19, we utilized a wide array of virtual tools to reach Colorado ranchers.
+We hosted a 2 day workshop with renown Agroecologist, Nicole Masters, Author of For the Love of Soil.
+We had 80 ranchers at the workshop and from that we have created two round-table groups who are meeting monthly and doing on-ranch trials all using high fungal compost extract.
+We generated 16 hours of video that is being edited and made into a short film by the CSU Creative Arts Extention specialists.
 We created an educational video introducing high fungal compost and current implementation projects in Colorado such as the Mosca-Hooper Soil Conservation District initiative and this project (see video below).
 In addition to this video highlighting current projects, we created another video centered on the work of Dr. David Johnson that details the potential impact of high fungal compost (see video below).
 Beyond our educational videos, we created two webinars focused on rangeland soil health with rangeland and soil experts and Colorado ranchers.
 All of these materials have been posted to the CSU Extension website and the CSU Range Facebook page and have received a great response.
-Our public outreach day has been moved to July 2021.
-This event will feature Nicole Masters, a ranchers round table and presentations on high fungal compost and how to interpret soil tests.
-In preparation for this event we have begun creating education materials, one of which is a brief guide on how to interpret a soil test and why it’s important.
-We are excited to continue our education efforts as we continue to learn about the impacts of high fungal compost.

 Static Pile High Fungal Compost Demonstration Link: